Making a Will

 There are two types of Lasting Power of Attorney (LPA); one for your financial assets and one for your health and welfare.
 You can choose to have one or the other, or both.

 Without a Power of Attorney, should you lose capacity to manage your affairs, someone else will need to apply to the Court of Protection for a Deputyship.
 This is an expensive and lengthy process which involves the Deputy in extensive paperwork over a drawn-out period.
 You will need a Deputy to act for you if you don’t have an LPA in place and you lose your capacity.
 No one wants to burden loved ones with unnecessary complications.
 Having an LPA avoids this.

 If you don’t have any children, it is even more important to appoint someone to be your LPA.
 People often find that more distant relatives will be reluctant to apply for Deputyship, as it is an onerous task.

-A Lasting Power of Attorney is an insurance policy for you (and your loved ones)!
+An LPA is an insurance policy for you (and your loved ones).
 You hope that you’ll never need it, but you’ll be very relieved that you do if the unthinkable happens.

 For a complete list of solicitors in your local area, please refer to the following website: https://www.gov.uk/find-a-legal-adviser

 You can also visit https://www.gov.uk/power-of-attorney for more information on how to do this yourself.
 Please just make sure you read everything carefully to ensure the documents are completed and signed correctly.

 If you have any questions or you would like some more information, we would love to hear from you.

 Please contact Sarah Dodd at Sarah.Dodd@dorothyhouse-hospice.org.uk or call 01225 721480